MileHacker Logo

 • Pets/Plants: Organize pet care or plant watering.

-• Home Security: Secure your home, inform a trusted neighbor of your absence, and consider setting timers for lights.
+• Home Security: Secure your home, let a reliable neighbor know of your absence, and consider setting timers for lights.

 • Bill Payments: Ensure all recurring bills are paid or scheduled for payment.